FusionAuth/fusionauth-site/site/_posts/2022-08-08-announcing-fusionauth-1-37.md

 The solution is to allow MFA to be enabled or disabled on a per application basis.

 To do so with this version of FusionAuth, log in to the FusionAuth administrative user interface, navigate to the "Applications" tab and edit your application.
-Proceed to the "Multi-Factor" tab and chose your preferred option from the "On login policy" dropdown.
+Proceed to the "Multi-Factor" tab and choose from the "On login policy" dropdown.

 {% include _image.liquid src="/assets/img/blogs/release-1-37/multi-factor-app-config.png" alt="The application specific MFA settings." class="img-fluid" figure=true %}